chrisjbreisch/Trs80.Level1Basic/README.md

 objects or scope to worry about.
 Robert spends quite a bit of time on that, which I was able to mostly ignore.

 Note that Robert compiles his language down to the bytecode level.
 And shows you how to create a virtual machine and do garbage collection, optimization, etc. I did not do that for my BASIC interpreter.
+I stuck with a simple recursive descent parser and an AST tree walker for the interpreter.
+AST tree walkers are about the slowest interpreters one could reasonably create.
+But they're also simple to write, easy to debug, and easy for someone perusing the code to understand.
 Even my nice simple tree-walking interpeter is about 4,000 times faster than my TRS-80 was.
 And that's with some artificial slowness that I added.
 This is primarily logging, but also the addition of [Workflow Core](https://www.nuget.org/packages/WorkflowCore/), which is complete overkill for this application, but I wanted to play with it.
 I don't really feel the need to optimize further.

 With the few exceptions noted below, it's a complete implementation of Level I BASIC right down to the three error messages.
 I've run every program and example in the book (and supplied the code for you), and they all produce exactly the output expected.
-There is one case where I supply the correct error message, but the formatting isn't perfect.
-It would be a little bit of a pain to fix.
-If it was an actual formatting problem with output from the program, I would fix it.
-But I can live with an error message that just has a question mark in the wrong place.
-Also, my error messages supply a tiny bit more detail than the originals.
+My error messages do supply a tiny bit more detail than the originals.
 I produce the original one, then underneath it there's usually some more helpful text in square brackets ([]).
 Hopefully this will help a little.